veracode/veracode-api-py/README.md

 #### Collections

 **Note**: The Collections feature is available only to Veracode customers in the Collections Early Adopter program.
-As the Collections feature is not GA yet, the functionality of the feature will change over time.
+As the Collections feature is not generally available yet, the functionality of the feature will change over time.
 This script is provided for illustration purposes only.

 - `get_collections()`: get all collections for the organization.
 - `get_collections_by_name(collection_name)`: get all collections with a name that partially matches `collection_name`.